 Priority is assigned based on the level of need that is demonstrated by the data collected during the preparation of the Plan, specifically in the Needs Assessment and Market Analysis, the information gathered during the consultation and citizen participation process, and the availability of resources to address these needs.
-Based on these components, housing needs are given the highest priority followed by homelessness and non-housing community development needs (more specifically discussed in the Strategic Plan section of the Plan).
+Based on these components, housing needs are given the highest priority followed by homelessness and non-housing community development needs (more specifically discussed in the Strategic Plan section of the Con Plan).
 One of the primary obstacles to meeting underserved needs of residents is the availability of funding.
-Santa Rosa's ability to assist lower-priority projects (e.g., public facilities and improvements, homeownership, and economic development) for Fiscal Year 2022/2023 depends on the availability of additional resources.
+Santa Rosa's ability to assist lower-priority projects (e.g., public facilities and improvements, homeownership, and economic development) for Fiscal Year 2021/2022 depends on the availability of additional resources.

 The Housing Authority issues an annual Notice of Funding Availability (NOFA) to utilize its federal funds for affordable housing preservation, production, and rehabilitation.
-Based on the prior responses to the NOFAs, a robust response is anticipated.
+Based on the response to the CDBG-DR NOFA that was issued for the State of California's CDBG-DR funds, a robust response is anticipated.